 This concluding chapter discusses the harmful implications of branded content.
-First, the chapter examines the tensions that arise between producers and brand representatives during the production process and provides ample examples from various programs of conflicts between the content professionals and the sponsor’s representatives, such as the case when participants in a cooking show refused to use the sponsor’s soy sauce, as it was known to be not of the best quality.
+First, the chapter examines the tensions that arise between content producers and brand representatives during the production process and provides ample examples from various programs of conflicts between the content professionals and the sponsor’s representatives, such as the case when participants in a cooking show refused to use the sponsor’s soy sauce, as it was known to be not of the best quality.
 It is during this stage that the two sides are disillusioned about their authentic “love” and “perfect match” and cope with discrepancies associated with their inherently different goals—one that is oriented toward communication (content) and the other that is strategic and is oriented toward exercising influence over others (advertising).
 The chapter continues by examining the efforts of regulators in the United Kingdom, Israel, and the United States to find ways to cope with this rising phenomenon.
 The chapter describes the shift from the principle of “separation” between advertising and content to that of disclosure, meaning the identification of sponsored content as such.
-I argue that the failure to understand how commercialization works in the digital age leads to inefficient policies, which market forces tend to ignore in practice.
+I argue that the failure to understand how commercialization in the digital age is different and noticing how it practically works leads to inefficient policies, which market forces tend to ignore in practice.

 Finally, the chapter ends with dissecting the damaging aspects of branded content.
 Branded content threatens consumers’ free choice as they are manipulated to believe promotional messages are editorial choices.
 It threatens freedom of expression as leading corporations gain power over editorial independence.
 Lastly, branded content promotes skepticism and suspicion toward the media once consumers become aware of the manipulative nature of some of the messages.
 The gradual loss of trust in the media as a platform for public debate is the gravest damage caused by branded content, as trust is at the heart of the relationship between the cultural industries and their audience members and is essential for the maintenance of democratic societies.

-Conclusions and Epilogue
+Chapter 7: Conclusions and a look forward: Advertising in Generative AI Content